Death

 Injury

 Sexual violence can cause numerous medical consequences, including internal bleeding, fistulas, incontinence, and life-threatening injuries (WHO, 2002).
 Survivors’ health and reproductive capacities may be damaged by physical injuries received during rape (Amnesty International, 2004).
 Severe injuries, such as cuts, burns, or gunshot wounds to the genital or abdominal areas may destroy the possibility survivors bearing children in the future.
 Survivors may experience torn vaginal walls that result in chronic fecal or urinary incontinence through the vaginal canal.
 In areas where sanitation is questionable, these types of injuries increase survivors’ vulnerability to infections.
 Breasts may have been cut or severed, and many women were gutted after their assault; some of these women survived, but there is little opportunity for proper medical treatment or reconstruction.
 These physical consequences of rape and sexual torture are painful, embarrassing, and stigmatizing for the survivor.
+Because of political factors in the Sudan, Bosnia-Hercegovina, and Rwanda, it is difficult for women who have been raped to obtain gynecological and obstetric care without exposing themselves to arrest, fines, or bureaucratic nightmares.
+Shame about the sexual nature of the assault and the injuries stemming from it also prevent women from seeking medical services.

 Women attending a gynecological outpatient clinic in Bosnia-Herzegovina in a war zone were likely to report “vaginal discharge [including blood], pelvic pain, pregnancy and amenorrhea” as their primary symptoms, but most were hesitant to reveal that they had been raped (Frljak et al., 1997).
 Correlations were found between war trauma, physical and sexual abuse, and pelvic pain as reported by women utilizing the clinic’s services (Frljak et al., 1997).
 Often victims’ future reproductive capacities were destroyed through violent physical injuries received during the rape, which has significant consequences for the community’s ability to repopulate after mass rapes deprive a generation of child-bearing women of the ability to do so.